BIDS/repro-case-studies/case-studies/jgukelberger.md

 *(500-800 words)*

 Since the simulations may require a large amount of compute resources (on clusters or large workstations), it is usually not feasible or desirable to re-run the whole process in one go.
-We therefore usually adapt a two-step approach: The output of the simulation runs is treated as primary/raw data, which is archived along with log files containing detailed information about source code version, execution environment, and input parameters.
+We therefore usually adopt a two-step approach: The output of the simulation runs is treated as primary/raw data, which is archived along with log files containing detailed information about source code version, execution environment, and input parameters.
 The evaluation and transformation of this raw data to the final results (typically figures with plots) should then be as easily repeatable as possible, ideally with a single push of a button or script execution.

 In this study, we opted to publish the raw data as supplementary information on the publisher's (APS) web server and provide workflow files for the VisTrails system, which would retrieve the raw data from this server and recreate the figures contained in the paper.
 This way, any reader can inspect in detail all steps of our data analysis.

 The study is published as Phys.
 Rev. B 85, 045414 (2012), DOI:10.1103/PhysRevB.85.045414 .

+At the beginning of the project is the development of a simulation code in C++.
+Once the code is ready, it is used to explore the properties of the physical model under study.
+For this purpose, it is compiled and run with different input parameters on different systems (workstations and clusters).
+As the simulation code is adapted and expanded continuously over the course of the study, it is essential to record what version of the code produced which results.
+To this end, we use a run script (Python), which records the code version (subversion revision), input parameters for the run, as well as details about the build configuration (compiler, libraries, etc.) and the system environment in which the code is run (host, datetime, dynamic libraries, etc.).
+All these details are written to a log file next to the data file that contains the results of the simulation.
+Both are semantically linked to each other by having the same file name, up to the extension (.dat and .log).

+These output files constitute the raw data, which is collected on a desktop system for evaluation.
+The evaluation typically loads data files from several simulations (corresponding to different input parameters), computes some numerical transformations of the data, and finally produces one or more figures (pdf files) with data plots.
+We code the evaluation process in VisTrails workflows, making use of the alps package (delivered with VisTrails), which contains many utility routines for common processes like data transformations, fitting and plotting.
+We generally aim for a separate workflow (vt file) for each figure.
+This increases modularity and makes the development of the workflows easier, but implies that several vt files need to be opened and executed if all figures are to be recreated.

+Finally, the manuscript of the paper is written in Latex, including the figure files created by the vt workflows.
+Latex compilation produces the paper as pdf, which constitutes the central part of the publication.

+Publishing the paper together with the raw data and workflows, such that readers could easily reproduce and inspect our data evaluation process turned out to be a challenge in its own and required intense interaction with the publisher.
+Here, the main problem was the need for cross-references between the manuscript, the VT workflows, and the raw data, because the final location of each component only becomes available in the last step of the production process, when the files cannot be changed anymore without manual intervention from the production team.
+Some aspects of this issue are explained in detail in our report https://www.usenix.org/event/tapp11/tech/final_files/Bauer.pdf .
+In the end, the publisher was not able to insert links from the figures in the paper to the corresponding workflow files, but only a general reference to the supplementary material section on their server, where all the workflows could be downloaded.

 ##### Pain points
 *Describe in detail the steps of a reproducible workflow which you consider to be particularly painful.
 How do you handle these?
 How do you avoid them?
 (200-400 words)*

-During the project, the main pain points were connected to the facts that the data evaluation had to be done in the VisTrails GUI and the opaque-ish VisTrails workflow file format:
+Apart from the non-trivial publishing process, the main pain points during the study were connected to the facts that the data evaluation had to be done in the VisTrails GUI and the opaque-ish VisTrails workflow file format:

    * Data evaluation (execution of VT workflows) could not be scripted at that time.
    * The evaluation could not be run on a cluster/via ssh.
    * Version management was harder because viewing differences between versions was not as easy as looking at the diff file for a Python script.
    * This also made the synchronization of workflows between different machines (e.g. laptop and workstation) less straightforward.

-A separate painful process was, once the study was completed, working with the publisher to create a working "reproducible paper" on their servers.
-Here, the main problem was the need for cross-references between the manuscript, the VT workflows, and the raw data, because the final location of each component only becomes available in the last step of the production process, when the files cannot be changed anymore without manual intervention from the production team.
-Some aspects of this issue were explained in detail in our report https://www.usenix.org/event/tapp11/tech/final_files/Bauer.pdf .

 When now inspecting the "reproducible publication" on the APS server, three years after publication, some mid- to long-term issues become obvious, because both the used software and the publisher's infrastructure is evolving:

-   * The instructions we provided in the supplementary materials section accompanying the article do not work with the current VisTrails version: In the most recent stable VisTrails release (2.2), the alps package seems to be broken and needs to be patched with the latest (not-yet-realeased) ALPS version.
+   * The instructions we provided in the supplementary materials section accompanying the article do not work out of the box with the current VisTrails version: In the most recent stable VisTrails release (2.2), the alps package seems to be broken and needs to be patched with the latest (not-yet-realeased) ALPS version.
 Otherwise initialization of the ALPS package fails and the workflow cannot be executed.
    * The APS journals were not able to guarantee a long-term stable location for supplementary material.
 In fact, the URL has already changed, such that the workflows fail to fetch the raw data from the APS server, unless the URL is fixed manually in each workflow.
 For one specific example, the original location http://prb.aps.org/epaps/PRB/v85/i4/e045414/dyl_ladder_gap.zip has been changed to http://journals.aps.org/prb/supplemental/10.1103/PhysRevB.85.045414/dyl_ladder_gap.zip .
      Also, the cause of the error is not easy to fix for the uninitiated, because the DownloadFile module actually succeeds (it downloads the html file shown at the old URL), but the subsequent UnzipDirectory module fails with the message "BadZipFile: File is not a zip file".

-For these reasons I would now prefer to publish a self-contained archive containing the raw data and a  script in a wide-spread language, such as Python, which re-runs the analysis and re-produces the figures.
+For these reasons I would now prefer to publish a self-contained archive containing the raw data and a  script in a wide-spread language, such as Python, which reruns the analysis and reproduces the figures.
 This would be more robust with respect to changes in the publisher's infrastructure.
-Also, backwards compatibility issues can be expected to be solvable more easily in the long run for scripts in a wide-spread language, compared to special purpose solutions like VisTrails (no matter how professional and helpful the developers of the latter may be at the moment).
+Also, backwards compatibility issues might be expected to be solvable more easily in the long run for scripts in a wide-spread language, compared to special purpose solutions like VisTrails (no matter how professional and helpful the developers of the latter may be at the moment).

 ##### Key benefits
 *Discuss one or several sections of your workflow that you feel makes your approach better than the "normal" non-reproducible workflow that others might use in your field.
 What does your workflow do better than the one used by your lesser-skilled colleagues and students, and why?
 What would you want them to learn from your example?
 (200-400 words)*

+I think one of the most important points is recording exactly what version of the simulation code was run with what kind of input parameters.
+This excludes some of the worst cases of "non-reproducible results" and should definitely be a standard practice.
+(I cannot judge how established this practice is in our field because code and log files are rarely published.)

+A second point is the actual publishing of raw data and evaluation workflows, allowing any reader to directly inspect all details of the evaluation process -- even those that the authors did not deem important enough (or forgot) to mention in the paper.
+This is clearly not widespread practice in our field and would be quite desirable in my opinion.

 ##### Key tools
 *If applicable, provide a detailed description of a particular specialized tool that plays a key role in making your workflow reproducible, if you think that the tool might be of broader interest or relevance to a general audience.
 (200-400 words)*